portablestew/expert-among-us/README.md

 3. Builds a conversation showing the expert's past work
 4. Streams an AI response impersonating the expert's style

+**Important:** The `--llm-provider` argument is **required**.
+If you don't specify it, or if the required environment variables for the chosen provider are missing, you'll receive an error message.

 ## CLI Command Reference

 ### `populate` - Index Repository